libretro/libretro-uae/README.md

 - Kickstarts will be copied automatically to the helper image
 - To update `WHDLoad:` simply delete the directory or the HDF

+- WHDLoad quit key is hardcoded to unused `$2B` = `AK_NUMBERSIGN` = `RETROK_HASH` which does not exist in modern keyboards.
+    - Keyboard shortcut: LCtrl + Backslash
+    - Virtual keyboard shortcut: Shifted RESET button

 #### Overrides at startup

 - **(Red)** Hold fire button for launch selector